Ilya703/CV-English/cv.md

 ALso I passed my exames in 2021 and got 98 points out of the 100 on Informatics.
 Now I am still working as a tutor on Informatics in Umschool (online school for preparation for EGE - exams in Russia).

+In 2022, I became the prize winner of the RuCode programming contest.

 ## **Education**

 * MISIS - Intelligence Data Analysis systems (2 course) *(in progress)*